nrfconnect/sdk-nrf/samples/nrf9160/aws_iot/README.rst

    :local:
    :depth: 2

-The AWS IoT sample shows the communication of an nRF9160-based device with the AWS IoT message broker over MQTT.
+The AWS IoT sample demonstrates how an nRF9160-based device communicates with the AWS IoT message broker over MQTT.
 This sample uses the :ref:`lib_aws_iot` library.

 Requirements